 - Don’t forget to pack a pair of lightweight and comfortable travel walking shoes.
 I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight budget camera).
+- We’re certain you’ll be snapping tons of photos during your trip to Slovenia.
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - It’s easy to get turned around or lost in any new place!
 Be sure to have a good guidebook prior to arriving in Piran.

 - Trip Insurance may help when things don’t go to plan (lost luggage, canceled flights, illness, etc.) If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.